ashrae27/Final-Project/Defensive/Blue Team/README.md

 - Metric: WHEN count () GROUPED OVER top 5 'http. response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
 - Threshold: IS ABOVE 400
-- Vulnerability Mitigated: The Alert will let to know the SOC team if any alerts aboe 400 allow the team to analyze the server errors.
+- Vulnerability Mitigated: Brute Force Attacks

+Reliability: The Alert will let to know the SOC team if any alerts aboe 400 allow the team to analyze the server errors.
 If there are multiple errors with a short time, it could become a brute force attack

-Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

 ## HTTP Request Size Monitor
 Alert 2 is implemented as follows: